chino702/my-crypto-bag/README.md

 Add cryptocurrencies to your portfolio by filling out the "Add Cryptocurrency" form.
 Remove cryptocurrencies from your portfolio using the "Remove Cryptocurrency" form.
 View your portfolio on the dashboard.
+You can now sort through your cryptocurrencies Alphabetically or by Value.

 --------------------------------------------------------------